magomimmo/modern-cljs/doc/tutorial-18.md

 ### Leining profiles

-Starting from the `"2.0.0"` version, [leiningen][5] introduced the [profiles][14] features, which allows to obtain, if not a shorter `project.clj` at least a superior separation of concerns in its sections.
+Starting from the `"2.0.0"` release, [leiningen][5] introduced the [profiles][14] features, which allows to obtain, if not a shorter `project.clj` at least a superior separation of concerns in its growing sections.

 #### Global profiles

-> ATTENTION: This part of the tutorial is under modifaction.
-It will
-> be updated in the near future because it needs a deeper study of
-> [lein profiles][14] mechanics.
-Sorry about that.

 Say you want a set of plugins to be available in all your local projects managed by `lein`.
-I always want to have few plugins:
+I always want to have at least the following plugins:

 * [lein-try][15]: for REPling with new libs without declaring them in the projects' dependencies